Sunday 15 October 2023

 Roy Campbell's reputation is sad proof that decisions about artistic merit are often made on political grounds.
 At a time when Communism was fashionable Campbell converted to Catholicism.
 When much of the literary world was endorsing the Republican side in the Spanish Civil War Campbell supported Franco.
 When the avant-garde was experimenting with new forms in poetry, music and art Campbell wrote rhyming, strictly metrical verse.
 I don't necessarily endorse Campbell's right wing opinions but I do say that he was no more a fool for supporting Franco than many of his contemporaries were for supporting Stalin.
 The malignant power of fashion is such that Campbell's poetic reputation will probably never be restored and those who love words will always be the poorer for that.

 Campbell was proud of his efforts to live in the physical world as a cowboy, a fisherman, a soldier, a farmer, a sailor.
 He was proud of his familiarity with horses, bulls and the wild animals of his native South Africa.
 He liked to emphasise his physical vigour as a point of difference between himself and most other poets (An amusing version of him appears as the character Zulu Blades in the 1930 satirical novel The Apes of God, written by his friend Wyndham Lewis).
 Campbell's poems reflect those aspects of his life.
 On the other hand he exaggerated his physical prowess and is a highly unreliable witness about details of his own life.
 Truth to tell he was a bullshit artist, but a bullshit artist of genius.
 Somewhere, many years ago, I came across a quote from Campbell that I've never been able to locate since.
 As I recall, it was "When I'm among poets I'm a cowboy and when I'm among cowboys I'm a poet".
 If anybody can tell me where the quote actually comes from I'll be very grateful.
-(My thanks to Under Protest for identifying the source of this quote.
+(My thanks to C for identifying the source of this quote.
 It appears in David Wright's 1961 biography of Campbell.)

 When I first read Campbell I was astonished by the sharpness of the mirror which he held up to the real world.
 Have you ever encountered a snake at close quarters?
 The opening lines of "To A Pet Cobra" are alive with sibilants in mimicry of the hissing snake.